 (list 0 1 2 3 4 5 6 7 8 9)

-Sample Problem: Design cross.
-The function consumes two lists, l1 and l2, and produces pairs of all items from l1 and l2.
+Sample Problem Design cross.
+The function consumes two lists and produces pairs of all items from these lists.

 ; [List-of X] -> [List-of [List-of X]] ; creates a list of all rearrangements of the items in w (define (arrangements w) (cond [(empty? w) '(())] [else (for*/list ([item w] [arrangement-without-item (arrangements (remove item w))]) (cons item arrangement-without-item))])) ; test: ; [List-of X] -> Boolean (define (all-words-from-rat? w) (and (member? (explode "rat") w) (member? (explode "art") w) (member? (explode "tar") w))) (check-satisfied (arrangements '("r" "a" "t")) all-words-from-rat?)

-- .../and apply an operation like and to all of the generated values:For pragmatic reasons, the loops return the last generated value or #false if any of the results are #false.
+- .../and apply an operation like and to all of the generated values:For pragmatics, the loop returns the last generated value or #false.

-- .../or apply an operation like or to all of the generated values:These loops return the first value that is not #false unless all the values are #false.
+- .../or apply an operation like or to all of the generated values:These loops return the first value that is not #false.

 - .../sum add up the numbers that the iterations generate: